 Lists like “The 10 Best VPN services” usually have zero criteria for crowning those services the “Best.”
 So how do you choose one that’s worth your buck?

-If I were you, I’d treat the process of choosing the best VPN service like I’d treat an investment decision.
+If I were you, I’d accord the process of choosing a VPN service the respect of an investment decision.
 Because it is.

 I’d pay attention to the details people neglect.
 It’s easy to get lazy, choose a randomly labeled “best VPN service” and hit the road running on cyberspace.